Find a spider by...

 Venatrix pullastra is claimed to be present only in Western Australia.
 Dr. Framenau also says that a very similar species, Venatrix

-pseudospeciosa, is found in Eastern Australia (which is where the spider shown above was found) but the available photos of the latter
+pseudospeciosa, is found in Eastern Australia (which is where the spider shown above was found) and the photos of V. pseudospeciosa

 Spider(s) with a very similar appearance: A number of other lycosid species, especially members of the genus Venatrix.